Asbestos Inspection and Testing Service

 - Finally, we will give you a formal report of clearance certifying that asbestos abatement work was successfully completed

 Behind the scenes: the process of mold testing If you have recently noticed green patches on your walls or ceilings and want to know if it’s mold, there is an easy way to identify it.
-Although there are many mold testing kits available in the markets these...read more
+Although there are many mold testing kits available in the markets these days, the...read more

 Mold vs. Mildew: how to distinguish one from the other Both mold and mildew are types of fungi and share some basic characteristics.
 However, there are some distinctive differences between them due to their appearances and effects on human health.
 Mold is...read more